MollySophia/rwkv-qualcomm/README.md

 - Qualcomm Snapdragon X Elite laptops (without customop support yet)

 ### Linux devices
-- Dragonwing QCM6490 with HTP v68 (Radxa Dragon Q6A under mainline kernel)
+- Dragonwing QCM6490 with HTP v68 (Radxa Dragon Q6A under mainline kernel, and QuecPi Alpha with qualcomm linux)

 ## Usage
 ### *This tutorial is obsolete.
 I will update it soon.*